What is MIPS?

 However, for those who submit via claims, the claims must be processed “no later than 60 days following the close of the performance period.”
 Groups that report using the CMS Web Interface must submit all data during an eight-week period following the performance year.
 That eight-week reporting period must start and end between January 2 and March 31.

 Improvement Activities is the only MIPS category that isn’t derived from a previously-existing program.
-With a possible score of 40 points, the IA category is weighted at 15% of the total MIPS score for general participants—and for PTs, OTs, and SLPs.
+With a possible score of 40 points, this category is weighted at 15% of the total MIPS score for general participants—as well as for PTs, OTs, and SLPs.
 This category evaluates the ways in which clinicians and groups work to improve their practice as a whole over an extended period of time (e.g., by enhancing care coordination, expanding patient access to care, and improving patient-clinician decision-making).

 To report for this category, participating clinicians must select from a list of more than 100 available activities in the CMS Improvement Activities Inventory.